Gene's Presents Joshua Abelow: Truckload of Art

 with the most significant piles

-and influential heaps of art work
+and influential heaps of artwork

-to ever be assembled in modern times,
+to ever be assembled in modern times

-and sent it west to chide
+and sent it west to chide, cajole, humble,

-cajole, humble and humiliated the Golden Bear.
+and humiliate the Golden Bear;

 and this is the true story of that truck...